-Integration of these channels with the Bank's website was also improved to enhance the experience of customers who are shareholders and of shareholders in general and to facilitate interaction.
-For further details on the means of participation in the General Meeting of Shareholders, see the section "Communications within the framework of the General Meeting of Shareholders" in the section "2.1.2 Shareholder participation in 2023" of the Annual Report on Corporate Governance.
+Those channels are integrated with the Bank's website and provide shareholders (both customers and non-customers) with a straightforward agile experience and a simple form of interaction.
+For further details on the means of participation in the General Meeting of Shareholders, see the section "Communications within the framework of the General Meeting of Shareholders" in the section "2.1.2 Shareholder participation in 2024" of the Annual Corporate Governance Report.

-In addition to the measures related to the General Meeting of Shareholders, the Bank increased the number of contacts with investors and proxy advisors in the Corporate Governance roadshows, and it held a mid-term session in October 2023, all of which enhanced transparency in engagement.
+In addition to the measures related to the General Meeting of Shareholders, the Bank increased the number of contacts with investors and proxy advisors through roadshows organized by Investor Relations, all of which enhanced transparency in engagement.

-In pursuit of transparency, and in response to feedback from investors and proxy advisors at the Corporate Governance roadshows, last year, on the occasion of the approval of the new Director Remuneration Policy, the Bank unveiled, among other items, a new remuneration item for the Chief Executive Officer for performing executive duties.
-That Policy was approved by the General Meeting of Shareholders with 97.36% of votes in favour.
-The purpose of the Bank's engagement with proxy advisors is detailed under "Proxy Advisors" in section "2.1.2 Shareholder participation in 2023" of the Annual Corporate Governance Report.
+In pursuit of transparency and in response to feedback from investors and proxy advisors at the corporate governance roadshows, a new Director Remuneration Policy was approved in 2023 that includes, among other items, a new remuneration item for the Chief Executive Officer for performing executive duties.
+This new remuneration was reported in the 2023 Director Remuneration Report, which was submitted to a consultative vote at the 2024 General Meeting of Shareholders and was approved with 96.91% of votes in favour.
+The purpose of the Bank's engagement with proxy advisors is detailed under "Proxy Advisors" in section "2.1.2 Shareholder participation in 2024" of the Annual Corporate Governance Report.